UNITED STATES

 ● | “APR” or “annual percentage rate” refers to the percentage number represents the actual annualized cost of borrowing over the term of a loan.
 The APR for a type of our loan product equals to the annualized actual amount of total interests, service fees and insurance premium divided by total amount of loans we facilitated. |

-● | “Beijing WFOE” refers to our wholly-owned PRC subsidiary, Xiaoying (Beijing) Information Technology Co., Ltd.; |
+● | “Beijing WFOE” refers to our wholly-owned Chinese Mainland subsidiary, Xiaoying (Beijing) Information Technology Co., Ltd.; |

 ● | “Cayman Companies Act” refers to the Companies Act (As Revised) of the Cayman Islands, as amended; |

-● | “China” or “PRC” refers to the People’s Republic of China, excluding, for purposes of this annual report, Hong Kong, Macau and Taiwan; |
+● | “China” or “PRC” refers to the People’s Republic of China, including, Hong Kong and Macau; |

 ● | “Class A ordinary shares” refers to our Class A ordinary shares, par value $0.0001 per share, carrying one vote per share; |